MHAA Grant

 Intent To Apply

 The first step in the application process is to submit a simple online questionnaire called an “Intent to Apply” form.
-The online form for FY2026 will be due at the end of January, 2025.
+The online form for FY2026 will be due January 27, 2025.

 Here in the Chesapeake Crossroads Heritage Area, we have new documents, including a new Five-Year Plan and Interpretive Framework!

-If you have plans to write an application in the Chesapeake Crossroads Heritage Area, or any questions about developing your project, please send an email to [email protected] to schedule a call with Executive Director Carol Benson at your convenience.
+If you have plans to write an application in the Chesapeake Crossroads Heritage Area, or any questions about developing your project, please send an email to [email protected] to schedule a call with the Executive Director at your convenience.
 Thank you!

 Writing the Grant Application